Starting Point – Driving

 “Give players options to test their setups while becoming familiar with your game.”

-Consider adding a consequence-free area or mode for the player to practice in, where they can get familiar with the various actions they can perform, and to test how adjusting the various settings will affect their experience.
+In order for players to get familiar with your game, with the various actions they can perform, and to test how adjusting the various settings will affect their experience, consider adding a consequence-free area or mode for the player to practice in.

-Adding a practice track without time contstraints or fail states would allow the player to become more comfortable with their setup without the risk of making potentially irreversible mistakes.
+For example, adding a practice track without time constraints or fail states would allow the player to become more comfortable with their setup and get a sense for the driving mechanics in your game, without the risk of making potentially irreversible mistakes.

 6.5 Analog Action Assists